Hundreds Protest After Mount Laurel Man's Racist Rant Is Caught On Video, Goes Viral

 — Alexandria Hoff (@AlexandriaHoff) July 5, 2021

-Several bottles were thrown at Mathews’ home and at the police, but many community members urged that action to stop.MORE NEWS: 10-Year-Old Girl Dead After Drive-By Shooting In South Jersey, Cumberland County Prosecutor Says
+Several bottles were thrown at Mathews’ home and at the police, but many community members urged that action to stop.MORE NEWS: Philadelphia Couple, Bonnie And David Epstein, Among Those Killed In Surfside Condo Collapse

 Police remain on scene and say two arrests were made as mace was allegedly tossed by a member of the crowd.